aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ![Alt text](/images/cordon6nodes.png "cordon6nodes")

-Now let’s delete the pod (to simulate failure in the AZ) and see if it can restart:
+Now let’s delete the pod (to simulate failure in the Container host) and see if it can restart:

 ```
 kubectl delete pod cassandra-0